 3. Archie, Betty, and Veronica

-A One True Threesome.
-As TV Tropes points out, this trio would be “the ultimate happy ending to one of the longest-running dilemmas in comic book history.”
+By which I mean the Archie comics version, rather than the newer Riverdale one.
+Archie, Betty, and Veronica classify as a One True Threesome; indeed, as TV Tropes points out, this trio getting together would really be “the ultimate happy ending to one of the longest-running dilemmas in comic book history.”

 4. Hiro and Waffles